 Consistent with my boasting about the benefits of job purposing, Grant found that those with giving behaviors were also more likely to populate the top of the success ladder.
 Job purposing doesn’t derail your professional success.
 It typically drives it.
 However, done improperly, it can do the opposite.

 How, then, does one make sure our job purposing supports, as opposed to undermines, our success?

 Thankfully, a group of researchers uncovered how one group achieves both exemplary social impact and personal success: Honorees of the Caring Canadian Award.
-These beneficent beings do things like raise five children, establish a program that helps underprivileged girls and run a successful marble business.
+These beneficent beings do things like establish a program that helps underprivileged girls while raising five children and running a successful marble business.